livegnik/2way-poc-design/02-architecture/managers/05-schema-manager.md

 * Graph Manager depends on Schema Manager for validation only, matching the processing order in `01-protocol/00-protocol-overview.md`.
 * State Manager depends on Schema Manager for domain metadata only, consistent with `01-protocol/07-sync-and-consistency.md`.
-* Storage Manager is used only for type_id persistence.
+* Storage Manager is used only for type_id persistence and must uphold the immutability constraints in `01-protocol/02-object-model.md`.
-* Health Manager consumes readiness and failure signals.
+* Health Manager consumes readiness and failure signals so system posture matches `01-protocol/09-errors-and-failure-modes.md`.

 No cyclic dependencies are permitted.